PhillHenry/ml_business_process_engineering/hugo/content/blog/death_of_datascience.md

 Now, this is not necessarily a bad thing.
 Building pipelines is interesting stuff.
 But the industry needs to recognise that it's mostly doing software engineering not sexy science.

 I was talking to a systems architect who bemoaned the fact that his data scientists engage with neither the engineers nor the business stakeholders.
 They wanted to build LLMs.
-Why did they want to build LLMs?
+Why?
 "Well, haven't you read the news recently?
 They're everywhere!"
 The fact that LLMs are a generative model and there was no business value in generating text here meant nothing to them.
 Just get the data engineers to deploy it and damn the torpedos.